Frequently Asked Questions

 - When are the program dates for 2020?

 Our residential summer program runs from Friday, July 31 - Monday, August 10, 2020.
 Students arrive on the first day of the program, July 31, but may leave from home the night before if they are coming from far away.
 Students leave from the program the afternoon of August 10.
 Please see the 2019 Program Schedule for a detailed itinerary of last year's program.

 - Do I have to stay the entire time?

-Yes, participants are expected to stay for the duration of the program from Aug 2-12.
-If you are accepted into the program but have a conflict -- for example, the start of the academic year at your high school -- that requires you to leave before Aug 12, you should make alternative preparations with your high school or those in charge of your obligations to ensure that you can stay for the full length of the program.
+Yes, participants are expected to stay for the duration of the program from July 31 - Aug 10.
+If you are accepted into the program but have a conflict that requires you to leave before Aug 10 -- for example, the start of the academic year at your high school -- you should make alternative preparations with your high school or those in charge of your obligations to ensure that you can stay for the full length of the program.